aidantwoods/swift-paseto/README.md

 # What is Paseto?

 [Paseto](https://github.com/paragonie/paseto) (Platform-Agnostic SEcurity
-TOkens) is a specification and reference implementation for secure stateless tokens.
+TOkens) is a specification for secure stateless tokens.

 ## Key Differences between Paseto and JWT